Davor Josipovic Just another WordPress blog – rather tryout

 Replay value?
 Not so if you ask me.
 But hard to tell why though.
 Maybe because the game tries to be so realistic your every decision feels like it is definite.
 The game feels more like an onetime experience… which sticks!

 So does it live up to the name?
 I think it does.
 To be honest: there are flaws.
 But the vocals and visuals are stunning.
 The experience is unique.
 The story is OK.
 The gameplay is quite ambitious, and speaking of value: it is definitely worth the money.
-I am happy that de developers also tried successfully new things and didn’t simply brought us the original in a new package – like with HL2 (!!).
+I am happy that de developers also tried successfully new things and didn’t simply brought us the original in a new package.
 I think they should have gone even further – although this is always a big risk.
 Because of this, I find it not as “redefining” as the original was, but at the same time I cannot look past its aspirations.
 So, although there are definitely things that could have been better, these shortcomings don’t measure up against the love, care and attention for detail that have been put into this game.

 Powered by WordPress